-You're all done with the tasks for this module.
-You can now move the work item to the Done state on Microsoft Azure Boards and clean up your Microsoft Azure DevOps environment.
+You're done with the tasks for this module.
+Here, you'll clean up your Azure resources, move the work item to the Done state in Azure Boards, and clean up your Azure DevOps environment.

 This page contains important cleanup steps.
 Cleaning up helps ensure that you don't run out of free build minutes.
-Be sure to perform the cleanup steps if you ran the template earlier in this module.
+It also helps ensure that you're not charged for Azure resources after you complete this module.

 Move the work item to Done

-In this part, you move the work item that you assigned to yourself earlier in this module, Create unit tests, to the Done column.
+Here, you'll finish the work item that you assigned to yourself earlier in this module.
+You'll move Automate quality tests to the Done column.

-In practice, the definition of "Done" often means that working software is in the hands of your users.
-In this unit, for learning purposes, you mark this work as complete because you have working unit tests and code coverage tests set up in your build pipeline.
+In practice, done often means putting working software into the hands of your users.
+For learning purposes, here you'll mark this work as complete because you set up working UI tests in your pipeline.

-At the end of each sprint, or work iteration, you and your team might hold a retrospective meeting.
-Here, you share the work you completed, what went well in the sprint, and what could be improved.
+At the end of each sprint, or work iteration, your team might want to hold a retrospective meeting.
+In the meeting, you share the work you completed, what went well in the sprint, and what you could improve.

 To complete the work item:

-In Azure DevOps, go to Boards and then, in the left pane, select Boards.
+In Azure DevOps, go to Boards, and then select Boards from the menu.

-Move the Create unit tests work item from the Doing column to the Done column.
+Move the Automate quality tests work item from the Doing column to the Done column.

 Disable the pipeline or delete your project

-Each module in this learning path provides a template that you can run to create a clean environment for the duration of the module.
+Each module in this learning path provides a template.
+You can run the template to create a clean environment for the duration of the module.

 Running multiple templates gives you multiple Azure Pipelines projects, each pointing to the same GitHub repository.
-This can trigger multiple pipelines to run each time you push a change to your GitHub repository, which can cause you to run out of free build minutes on our hosted agents.
-Therefore, it's important that you disable or delete your pipeline before you move on to the next module.
+This setup can trigger multiple pipelines to run each time you push a change to your GitHub repository.
+These runs can consume free build minutes on our hosted agents, so it's important to disable or delete your pipeline before you continue to the next module.